One of the largest in Tohoku! Highlights and Fun at Aquamarine Fukushima, an interactive aquarium in Iwaki City, Fukushima

 Fukushima's Rivers and Coasts," which focuses on the creatures that inhabit the rivers and coasts of Fukushima Prefecture

 Another exhibit that is possible only because the aquarium is located in Fukushima Prefecture is "Fukushima's Rivers and Coasts.
 This exhibit focuses on the creatures that live in the rivers and coastal areas of Fukushima Prefecture and displays them with plants in an environment with natural light.
-The exhibits are displayed in a variety of situations, from upstream to midstream areas of rivers, wetlands, streams, springs, ponds and marshes, estuaries, and coastlines, and each is characterized by a different appearance of the creatures.
+The exhibits are displayed in a variety of situations, from the upper and middle reaches of rivers, wetlands, streams, springs, ponds and marshes, estuaries, and the coast, and each is characterized by its own unique features.

 Fukushima's rivers and coast" with natural light